AndyDanian/PPESC/README.md

 # WRPF

-Program to calculate response properties in different approximations of principal propagator in No--Relativistic level
+Program written in Python 3.9.10 to calculate response properties in different approximations of principal propagator in No--Relativistic level

 * RPA
 * HRPA